-- 2. 3. - Comparable & FX-neutral External data sources: Nielsen & IRI P6 YTD 4.
-5. 6. - No selling day shift in Q2 or H1; CCEP reported volume +1.0% in H1 & -1.5% in Q2 - Dividends subject to Board approval 7.
-8. 9. - ARTD refers to alcohol ready to drink The discontinuance of the relationship between CCEP & Beam Suntory will trigger a change in the assigned useful economic life of the intangible assets effective from the second half of 2023, shortening the amortization period.
+- 1. Refer to 'Note Regarding the Presentation of Alternative Performance Measures' for further details & to 'Supplementary Financial Information' for a reconciliation of reported to comparable results; Change percentages against prior year equivalent period unless stated otherwise - 2.
+A unit case equals approximately 5.678 litres or 24 8-ounce servings - 3.
+25 April 2023 declared first half interim dividend of €0.67 dividend per share, paid 25 May 2023 - 4.
+Comparable & FX-neutral - 5.
+External data sources: Nielsen & IRI P6 YTD - 6.
+No selling day shift in Q2 or H1; CCEP reported volume +1.0% in H1 & -1.5% in Q2 - 7.
+Dividends subject to Board approval - 8.
+ARTD refers to alcohol ready to drink - 9.
+The discontinuance of the relationship between CCEP & Beam Suntory will trigger a change in the assigned useful economic life of the intangible assets effective from the second half of 2023, shortening the amortization period.
 See Note 14 for further details - 10.
-Includes France & Monaco - Includes Spain, Portugal & Andorra 11. - Includes Belgium, Luxembourg, the Netherlands, Norway, Sweden & Iceland 12.
-13. - Includes Australia, New Zealand & the Pacific Islands, Indonesia & Papua New Guinea - 14 Revenue per unit case - 15.
+Includes France & Monaco - 11.
+Includes Spain, Portugal & Andorra - 12.
+Includes Belgium, Luxembourg, the Netherlands, Norway, Sweden & Iceland - 13.
+Includes Australia, New Zealand & the Pacific Islands, Indonesia & Papua New Guinea - 14.
+Revenue per unit case - 15.
 RTD refers to ready to drink; Other includes Alcohol & Coffee